I was brought in as the sole UX/UI Designer to reimagine ElevateIP’s portal from the ground up.

 PROBLEM

-Barebones portal created more friction than support
+Barebones portal creates more friction

 Critical usability issues compounded frustration: